 However, depending on your ukulele, you can adjust the placement and place the mic near the soundhole, but the 10th or 12th fret method will work for most instruments.

-And the second thing in ukulele recording you should consider is the distance between the mic and the ukulele.
+And the second thing in recording a ukulele you should consider is the distance between the mic and the ukulele.
 A microphone shouldn’t be too far or too close.
 You need to find the best spot.

 In general, 8″ to 10″ is the perfect distance between a microphone and a ukulele.
 The sound will be more natural and it will also have some reverb and breathing air.